At a glance

-Baby's development at 31 weeks pregnant
+What happens at 31 weeks pregnant?

-The size of your baby at 31 weeks is around the size of a large coconut and getting heavier by the day.
+The size of your baby at 31 weeks pregnant is around the size of a large coconut and getting heavier by the day.
 In fact, by the time they’re born, they’ll be twice this size, their weight will probably have doubled, and they’ll have grown a few more inches too.
 Hard to believe there’s enough room inside you for all this expansion!

 Over the next few weeks baby will also be working out which direction they want to enter the world.
 With less room in there they will probably move more slowly and less often.
 If you’re worried about reduced movement make sure you talk to the hospital to make sure everything is ok in there.